AlexGulliver/website/src/notes/coolwordsandphrases.md

 ---
-title: Cool words and phrases
+title: cool words and phrases
 ---

+Taking suggestions!

 Confelicity: deriving joy from another's happiness or success